Hank Greenberg: Antisemitism

+Post-playing career

 Management and ownership

 After the 1947 season, Greenberg retired as a player, and Cleveland Indians owner Bill Veeck hired him as the Indians' farm director.
 When Veeck was forced to sell the Indians due to a divorce settlement, new owner Ellis Ryan retained Greenberg, promoting him to general manager.

 During his tenure, he sponsored more African American players than any other major league executive.
 Greenberg's contributions to the Cleveland farm system led to the team's successes throughout the 1950s, although Bill James once wrote that the Indians' late 1950s collapse should also be attributed to him.
 In 1949, Larry Doby also recommended Greenberg scout three players Doby used to play with in the Negro leagues: Hank Aaron, Ernie Banks, and Willie Mays.
 The next offseason Doby asked what Indians' scouts said about his recommendations.
-Said Greenberg, "Our guys checked 'em out and their reports were not good.
+Greenberg replied: "Our guys checked 'em out and their reports were not good.
 They said that Aaron has a hitch in his swing and will never hit good pitching.
 Banks is too slow and didn't have enough range [at shortstop], and Mays can't hit a curveball."

 While Ryan had initially been content to leave baseball matters to Greenberg, he tried to seize greater control after the 1952 season, when the Indians suffered a drop in attendance despite coming within two games of the pennant.
 The Indians board sided with Greenberg, prompting Ryan to sell out to a group headed by Myron H. Wilson, who voiced full confidence in Greenberg.
 Under Wilson, Greenberg's role as operating head of the franchise was cemented to the point that he represented the Indians at owners meetings alongside vice president and board member George Medinger.
-During this time, he and Pirates owner John W. Galbreath helped negotiate an amended player pension plan in which the players got 60 percent of television revenues from the All-Star Game and World Series.
+During this time, he and Pirates owner John W. Galbreath helped negotiate an amended player pension plan in which the players got 60% of television revenues from the All-Star Game and World Series.

 In 1953, he was partly responsible for an important change to baseball's waivers rule.
-In previous seasons, once a player passed through waivers in his team's league (the AL or NL), any team from the other league could acquire him, a detail the Yankees used to often outbid other AL teams for NL players.
+In previous seasons, once a player passed through waivers in his team's league (AL or NL), any team from the other league could acquire him, a detail the Yankees used to often outbid other AL teams for NL players.
 Greenberg successfully campaigned for a new rule that, after June 15, required players to pass through waivers in both leagues before teams in the other league could attempt to obtain them.